 FAQs

-Q1.
-What are the advantages of behavioral credit scores?
+What factors influence behavioral credit scores?